ckingdon95/MooreAg/README.md

 - `temp`: global temperature series
 - `gtap_spec`: A `String` specifying which GTAP temperature-welfare results dataframe from Moore et al to use for the damage function.
 Must be one of `"AgMIP_AllDF"`, `"AgMIP_NoNDF"`, `"highDF"`, `"lowDF"`, or `"midDF"`.
 See documentation for a description of these choices.
 - `gtap_df_all`: Holds temperature-welfare data for all five `gtap_spec` choices.
 Only the one specified by `gtap_spec` will be used when the component is run
-- `floor_on_damages`: A `Bool` specifying whether or not to limit damages (negative values of the `agcost` variable) to 100% of the size of the agricultural sector.
+- `floor_on_damages`: A `Bool` specifying whether or not to limit damages to 100% of the size of the agricultural sector.
 Default value is `true`.
-- `ceiling_on_benefits`: A `Bool` specifying whether or not to limit benefits (positive values of the `agcost` variable) to 100% of the size of the agricultural sector.
+- `ceiling_on_benefits`: A `Bool` specifying whether or not to limit benefits to 100% of the size of the agricultural sector.
 Default value is `false`.
 - `agrish0`: Initial agricultural share of GDP
 - `agel`: elasticity
 - `gdp90`
 - `pop90`

 Calculated variables:
-- `AgLossGTAP`: Percent impact on the agricultural sector in each year
+- `AgLossGTAP`: Percent loss on the agricultural sector in each year
-- `agcost`: Total impact on the agricultural sector in each year.
-(A negative value means damages, positive values mean benefits.)
+- `agcost`: Total cost on the agricultural sector in each year.
 - `gtap_df`: The selected temperature-welfare data used for the damage function, specified by the `gtap_spec` parameter, selected from all the data held in `gtap_df_all`

 ## Docstrings of available functions